hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control/2-workspace-permissions.md

 ---
 title: "Permissions for Channels"
-metaTitle: "Permissions for Channels | Hasura Auth Tutorial"
+metaTitle: "Permissions for Channels | Hasura Auth Slack Tutorial"
 metaDescription: "In this part, we will learn how to create permissions for channels of the app"
 ---